ONSdigital/sdx-sequence/README.md

 Scalable service for generating sequences for SDX (backed by MongoDB).

+## Prerequisites

+A running instance of MongoDB.
+The service connects to `mongodb://localhost:27017` by default.

+To override this export a `MONGODB_URL` environment variable.

 ## Installation

 Using virtualenv and pip, create a new environment and install within using: